Allenz5/ShortCutAI/README.md

 ## Quick Start

-Follow these three quick steps and you'll be rewriting text like a pro.

 ### Step 1: Add your OpenAI API key

 Open Settings and paste your OpenAI key (starts with "sk-").
 TextBuddy uses this to talk to the AI.